amallen1/Class-Projects/README.md

 # Class-Projects

-A collection of class projects I have done since starting college
+A collection of some of the class projects I've done.